S3 method for class 'accum_sp'

 Details

-contain the value of diversity
+Objects of class accum_sp contain the value of diversity

-objects), entropy (accum_sp_entropy
+(accum_sp_diversity objects), entropy (accum_sp_entropy objects) or

-objects) at distances from the individuals.
+mixing (accum_sp_mixing objects) at distances from the individuals.

 These objects are lists:

-contains the dbmss::wmppp point pattern,accumulation
+- Xcontains the dbmss::wmppp point pattern,

 They can be plotted or mapped.